electronickai/functional-core-demo/README.md

 The idea of this style is to separate code that is side effect free from code that has side effects.
 Gary Bernhardt states that functional code contains the `Paths` whereas the `imperative shell` contains the `Dependencies`

+For a more detailed description (in German language) you can also check the [article](article_java_aktuell_05_2019.pdf) I wrote together with my former colleague Thomas Ruhroth.

 ## Functional Core

 The `functional core` is made up of logic that follows a functional programming paradigm.
 Especially the concept of `pure functions`.